 |College:||Degree in secondary education from Clemson in 2003|

-• Helped the Tigers to a top-25 AP ranking and the ACC Atlantic Division title in his first full season as an assistant coach in 2009.
-He mentored Jacoby Ford, a Second-Team All-ACC wide receiver who was an NFL draft pick by the Oakland Raiders.
+• Helped the Tigers to a top-25 ranking and the ACC Atlantic Division title in his first full season as an assistant in 2009.
+He mentored Ford, a Second-Team All-ACC wideout who was an NFL draft pick by the Raiders.

-• Took over as Clemson’s recruiting coordinator in 2010 and the Tigers put together a top-20 signing class in his first season at the position.
-Clemson's class was ranked #19 by ESPN.com.
-Then in 2011, Clemson had a consensus top-10 recruiting class.
+• Took over as Clemson’s recruiting coordinator in December 2008 and the Tigers put together a top-10 signing class in his first season (2009) at the position.
+Then in both 2011 and 2012, Clemson had top-10 recruiting classes.

-• Son of former Clemson Associate Head Coach Brad Scott, therefore Jeff was a part of the first full-time, father-son coaching combination in Tiger football history.
+• Son of former Tiger Associate Head Coach Brad Scott (1999-10), therefore Jeff was a part of the first full-time, father-son coaching combination in Clemson football history.

-• Began his coaching career at Blythewood (SC) High School and won a state title in his first year and the program’s first year.
-It is believed to be the first time that has happened in South Carolina high school football history.
+• Began his coaching career at Blythewood (S.C.)
+High and won a state title in his first year and the program’s first year.
+It is believed to be the first time that occurred in South Carolina high school football history.

 L A T E S T U P D A T E S